 2. God created people who would have believed in some other universes, but not this one.
 God just didn’t give them the right circumstances.
 That should strike the same chord of alleged unfairness that people hold against Reformed theology.
 They would have believed if only God would have done things differently!

-And under the Arminian view, God knew which people would not use their “free will” to choose him but created them anyway.
+And under the Arminian view, using all their preferred definitions of key terms, God knew which people would not use their “free will” to choose him but created them anyway.
 Which means one of the following:

-1. God created them knowing that no matter how events were ordered, they would not use their “free will” to believe, sort of like the previous possibility #1.
+1. No matter what God did, they wouldn’t choose him.
+God created them knowing that no matter how events were ordered, they would not use their “free will” to believe, sort of like the previous possibility #1.
 This seems barely distinguishable from the Reformed view.

-2. God could have ordered events differently so that they would have been more compelled to choose.
+2. They would have chosen God had He made their circumstances different.
+God could have ordered events differently so that they would have been more compelled to choose.
 But He chose not to . . .

 Again, I’m not after the merits of the views in this post.
 I know which one is correct ;-).
 I’m just pointing out that they aren’t as far apart as people make them out to be on the emotional issues.
 Even if you are correct on this in-house debate and Reformed theology is in error, the emotional reactions to Reformed theology on this point are not warranted.
 God knew what people would do, including that many would spend eternity in Hell, then He created them anyway.